edwiny/progref/java/java_standard_library.md

 * `Thread.start()` - any statements before this one is guaranteed to occur before the new thread starts
 * `Thread.join()` - the statements in the executing thread following the join is guaranteed to follow after the thread's execution is done.

+#### Intrinsic locks / aka monitors

+* Every object has an intrinsic lock associated with it.
+* By convention, a thread that needs exclusive and consistent access to an object's fields has to acquire the object's intrinsic lock before accessing them, and then release the intrinsic lock when it's done with them.
+* A thread is said to own the intrinsic lock between the time it has acquired the lock and released the lock.
+* As long as a thread owns an intrinsic lock, no other thread can acquire the same lock.
+The other thread will block when it attempts to acquire the lock.
+* When a thread releases an intrinsic lock, a **happens-before relationship** is established between that action and any subsequent acquisition of the same lock.

+A thread becomes the owner of the object's monitor in one of three ways:

+* By executing a synchronized instance method of that object.
+* By executing the body of a synchronized statement that synchronizes on the object.
+* For objects of type Class, by executing a synchronized static method of that class.

 #### synchronised methods

 Add `synchronized` to method declaration.